mt-cly/SimCMF/README.md

 ## Citation

 ```
-@article{lei2024simmat,
+@article{lei2024simcmf,
-  title={SimMAT: Exploring Transferability from Vision Foundation Models to Any Image Modality},
+  title={SimCMF: Exploring Transferability from Vision Foundation Models to Any Image Modality},
   author={Lei, Chengyang and Chen, Liyi and Cen, Jun and Chen, Xiao and Lei, Zhen and Heide, Felix and Liu, Ziwei and Chen, Qifeng and Zhang, Zhaoxiang},
   year={2024}
 }